 Camillo was born in Rome (1988).
 Only after completing his studies in political science and anthropology, he decided to devote himself entirely to photography.
 Nowadays, is mostly interested in personal and long-term projects and deals with...

-Despite of the unpredictable new seasons of protests, repressions and martyrs, the situation has still not changed.
-Numerous human rights violations perpetrated by the Indian security forces have filled the heart of Kashmiri men and women with disillusionment and resentment.
+Since the Nineties, Kashmir has been witnessing various political uprising against the Indian administration.
+Every time the Kashmiri people fought for azadi (“freedom”, in Urdu), their struggle has been silenced with blood.
+Despite the unpredictable new season of protests, repression and martyrs, the situation has still not changed.
+The systematic violation of human rights perpetrated by Indian security forces has filled the hearts of Kashmiri men and women with disillusionment, resentment and sorrow.

 A visual journey through the struggle of the Kashmiri people, trapped in an endless season of sorrow while waiting for the spring of azadi.
 It is an attempt to depict the emotional landscape of the valley of Kashmir through the eyes of children, entangled in this cycle from the very beginning of their life.